nccgroup/singularity/Readme.md

   Address after the last query.
   After the delay, we will respond with `ResponseReboundIPAddr`.
   The default is 300 seconds.
+-  `-httpProxyServerPort int` :
+  Specify the attacker HTTP Proxy Server port that permits to browse hijacked client services.
+  The default is 3129)

 ### Manager UI
 The manager web interface is where you configure and launch the DNS rebinding